Shoplifters-2018

 Made in 2019, a volatile time on planet earth, and especially in the United States, the film breathes fresh air into the world of inclusion and acceptance.
 Much of this is slowly revealed as events transpire to a crescendo.

-The film is a great experience and an important find among many routines and mainstream projects.
-Jojo Rabbit perks up cinema, and hopefully the viewer, with a beautiful message.
+The film is a great experience and an essential find among many routines and mainstream projects.
+Jojo Rabbit perks up the cinema, and hopefully the viewer, with a beautiful message.

-Oscar Nominations: Best Picture, Best Supporting Actress-Scarlett Johansson, Best Adapted Screenplay (won), Best Production Design, Best Costume Design, Best Film Editing
+Oscar Nominations: 1 win-Best Picture, Best Supporting Actress-Scarlett Johansson, Best Adapted Screenplay (won), Best Production Design, Best Costume Design, Best Film Editing

 Don’t Look in the Basement-1973